FriendsOfREDAXO/rexstan/README.md

 When your webserver allows, you can see and run the analysis via the REDAXO backend web interface.
 This might not work on any server, because of security settings.

-To optimize the developer experience you should enable REDAXO editor config.
+To optimize the developer experience you should enable REDAXO editor integration.

 ## REDAXO Console